 The retina is the nerve layer that lines the inside back wall of the eye.
-Blood is supplied to the retina by the retinal artery.
-The retinal artery enters the eye through the optic nerve, before branching into smaller blood vessels and eventually into microscopic capillaries.
-Blood is collected by retinal veins which exit the eye through the optic nerve.
-Retinal veins are thicker and darker than retinal arteries.
+Blood is supplied to the retina by the retinal artery which enters the eye through the optic nerve before branching into smaller blood vessels and eventually into microscopic capillaries.
+Blood is collected by retinal veins that exit the eye through the optic nerve.
+These veins are thicker and darker than retinal arteries.

-Located in the center of the retina is the sensitive macula.
-The macula provides us with our central vision.
-When we look directly at an object, the macula allows us to see the fine detail.
-This sharp straight ahead vision is necessary for driving, reading, recognizing faces, and doing detailed work such as sewing.
-The majority of the retina lies outside of the macula.
-The retina outside the macula provides us with our peripheral, or side vision.
+Located in the center of the retina is the sensitive macula which provides central vision.
+When looking directly at an object, the macula allows us to see fine detail.
+This sharp straight-ahead vision is necessary for driving, reading, recognizing faces, and detailed work such as sewing.
+The majority of the retina lies outside the macula, providing peripheral or side vision.